After a tough year for everyone, Fort Wayne's 2021-2022 performing arts calendar offers plenty of excitement and optimism!

 Additional Arts Performances

 Fort Wayne is home to a strong, vibrant performing arts community!
 From theatre organizations like the Fort Wayne Civic Theatre, Fort Wayne Youtheatre, Arena Dinner Theatre, and more, to our talented collegiate programs and independent venues, there's always a show to catch.
-Discover a full lineup of performing arts offerings in Fort Wayne!
+To discover a full lineup of performing arts offerings in Fort Wayne, check out the calendar of events!